vaibhavBh-0/CodeGreen/README.md

 Then, execute the subsequent two cells in the Jupyter notebook.
 These will compile and execute the source code and the refactored example code.
 During execution of each code, the power profile will be measured and the energy consumption calculated.
 The results of these measurements will be presented to you for comparison.
 The goal is for the refactored code to (1) output the same functional computation as the source code while (2) using less power or consumpting less total energy during the runtime.

-## Step 5: Your Turn - Refactor Code for Energy Efficiency
+## Step 5: It's Your Turn! - Refactor Code for Energy Efficiency

 Your goal is to start with any one of the source codes provided in the ```test_codes``` folder.
 Copy the "appname"-cuda_main.cu file as a new file in the *same* folder with a new name of your choice, e.g., "appname"-my_ee_refactor.cu.